The HMRC notification, without the panic.

 Final declaration.

-Once a year, confirm the figures, add anything else (savings, dividends, pensions) and submit.
-Replaces Self Assessment.
+Once a year, confirm the figures, add anything else that belongs on your tax return, and submit the final position.

 Quarter end is a Tuesday afternoon.

 Not a panic.
 Not a weekend lost to receipts.
-Here’s how I quietly take care of each rule, so you barely notice it’s happening.
+Here’s how I keep the moving parts visible before a supported submission workflow needs attention.

 Digital records, kept as you work.